Thankfully most of the signals never make it through as other nerves stop the messages from getting higher up.

 The natural approach begins by activating the neurological mechanisms that suppress pain.
 Stimulation of these nerves anywhere in the body can help, the strength of the effect is variable depending on what area is stimulated and is related to the representation on the brain itself.
 Movement, mobilisation, manipulation, taping all help reduce pain.
 However they have to be applied correctly to ensure the balance of neurological activity is helping rather than hindering.

-If the physical therapy approach you choose isn't successful, try a practitioner in a different discipline such as Chiropractor or Osteopath, or vice versa.
+If the physical therapy approach you choose isn't successful, try a practitioner in a different discipline such as chiropractor or osteopath, or vice versa.
 Or even two different practitioners within the same profession as they do work quite differently a lot of the time.
 After you've exhausted all options consider the surgery but remember the pain won't just disappear after surgery, you will still have a period of 6-12 weeks of recovery and rehabilitation to go through.

 Also you should look closely at your diet.
 Lack of fresh fruit, whole foods such as nuts, seeds, dark leafy green vegetables and oily fish can mean the body does not have the raw materials to create anti-inflammatory chemicals.
 Furthermore smoking and alcohol can aggravate inflammation.

 The use of the painkiller Gabapentin alongside manipulation and stimulation can also be helpful to suppress the nerves so that treatment can be gently started in chronic pain syndromes.
-We do not recommend the use of Non Steroidal anti-inflammatories or paracetomol as the former is detrimental to gut, heart, liver and kidney health and the latter has no benefit long-term and will reduce your emotional as well as your pain sensation.

-Paracetomol and Back painParacetomol ineffective as treatment for back and joint pain.
+Paracetomol and Back pain Paracetomol ineffective as treatment for back and joint pain.
 Last week (April 2015) a study was published in the British Medical Journal that got a lot of headlines.
 An analysis of 13 quality trials showed that Paracetomol is no better than a placebo for treating back pain, arthritic pain and disability. […]Learn More

+Is Your Posture Saying Something about Your Brain?
 Poor posture can be a sign that there is a weakness in your brain function.
 Take a look in a full length mirror at yourself and see if the following applies to you.
 A commonly seen aberrant posture in clinic is one where your foot is turned […]Learn More

-Triathlon Season 2017A Year in Triathlon.I had trained all winter, braving freezing dark evenings, plus bleary eyed pre dawn starts in the pool.
+Triathlon Season 2017 A Year in Triathlon I had trained all winter, braving freezing dark evenings, plus bleary eyed pre dawn starts in the pool.
 May had come round all too quickly and it was time to head off to Lanzarote for the Ironman.
 Unfortunately, some under cooked chicken put me out of action for […]Learn More

-Ironman Italy 2017Ironman Italy Emilia-Romagna.It had never been my intention to do an Ironman in September in 2017 as I had wanted the late summer off.
+Ironman Italy 2017 Ironman Italy Emilia-Romagna It had never been my intention to do an Ironman in September in 2017 as I had wanted the late summer off.
 However the Lanzarote experience (food poisoning) had forced me to seek another one out and as it was the first event in Italy, and the food is […]Learn More